awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-creating-activity-state-machine.md

 1. On the **Dashboard**, choose **Create a state machine**, select **Author from scratch**, and enter a name under **Give a name your state machine** \(for example `ActivityStateMachine)`\.
 **Note**
-State machine names must be 1—80 characters in length, must be unique for your account and region, and must not contain any of the following:
+State machine names must be 1–80 characters in length, must be unique for your account and region, and must not contain any of the following:
 Whitespace
-Whitespace characters \(`? *`\)
+Wildcard characters \(`? *`\)
 Bracket characters \(`< > { } [ ]`\)
 Special characters \(`: ; , \ | ^ ~ $ # % & ` "`\)
 Control characters \(`\\u0000` \- `\\u001f` or `\\u007f` \- `\\u009f`\)\.
 Step Functions allows you to create state machine, execution, and activity names that contain non\-ASCII characters\.
-These non\-ASCII names don't work with CloudWatch\.
+These non\-ASCII names don't work with Amazon CloudWatch\.
 To ensure that you can track CloudWatch metrics, choose a name that uses only ASCII characters\.

 1. Create or enter an IAM role\.
    + To create a new IAM role for Step Functions, choose **Create a role for me**, and then choose **I acknowledge that Step Functions will create an IAM role which allows access to my Lambda functions\.**
    + If you have [previously created an IAM role for Step Functions](procedure-create-iam-role.md), choose **I will provide an IAM role ARN** and enter your existing **IAM role ARN**\.
 **Note**
 If you delete the IAM role that Step Functions creates, Step Functions can't recreate it later\.
 Similarly, if you modify the role \(for example, by removing Step Functions from the principals in the IAM policy\), Step Functions can't restore its original settings later\.